Wilkes County, North Carolina: Moonshine production and the birth of NASCAR

 The North Wilkesboro Speedway was closed following the 1996 NASCAR season.
 Two new owners, Bob Bahre and Bruton Smith, moved North Wilkesboro's NASCAR races to their tracks in Texas and New Hampshire.
 In 2009, Speedway Associates, Inc., obtained a three-year lease and started running races and other events at the speedway.
 However, in May 2011, the group announced that funding had fallen through and they were ending their lease prematurely.
 Following the track's closure in 1996, numerous news media stories and articles were written about the rich history of the speedway, the physical decay of the track and grandstands, and efforts to renovate and save the speedway.
 In November 2021, the North Carolina state legislature and North Carolina Governor Roy Cooper approved giving $18 million to the North Wilkesboro Speedway for extensive renovations and repairs in an effort to return auto racing to the track.
 Following the renovation, the Speedway held its first races in a decade in August 2022, drawing a sellout crowd to the CARS Tour's Window World 125.
-In September 2022 it was announced that the 2023 NASCAR All-Star Race will be held at the North Wilkesboro Speedway in May 2023, marking the first NASCAR race to be held at the track since 1996.
+In September 2022 it was announced that the 2023 NASCAR All-Star Race would be held at the North Wilkesboro Speedway in May 2023, marking the first NASCAR race to be held at the track since 1996.
+The All-Star race was held on May 21, 2023, before a sellout crowd at the Speedway, Kyle Larson won the race.
+The NASCAR Craftsman Truck Series also held a race at the Speedway on May 20, 2023; it was also won by Kyle Larson.
+The 2024 NASCAR All-Star race was also held at the North Wilkesboro Speedway in May 2024, and the 2025 NASCAR All-Star race was held at the Speedway in May 2025.

+In August 2025, NASCAR announced that the North Wilkesboro Speedway will lose the NASCAR All-Star race, but will add a points race for the first time in thirty years in July 2026.
+The Speedway will host a NASCAR Cup series race on July 19, 2026; NASCAR officials stated that the success of the three All-Star races at the track justified returning a points race to the speedway.